garciaa38/restful-practice/README.md

 - Access the home page
   - `GET /`
   - `GET /home`
-- Submit a contact form
+- Submit a contact form                               POST /contact
-- Access the posts page
+- Access the posts page                               GET /post
-- Access the edit page for a post
+- Access the edit page for a post                     GET /post/:record-id/edit
-- Access the create page for a post
+- Access the create page for a post                   GET /post/new
-- Create a new user
+- Create a new user                                   POST /sign-up
-- Log In
+- Log In                                              POST /log-in
-- Log Out
+- Log Out                                             POST /log-out
-- Access the comments for a post page
+- Access the comments for a post page                 GET /post/:record-id/comments
-- Access the create page for a post's comment
+- Access the create page for a post's comment         GET /post/:record-id/comments/new
-- Access the edit page for a comment
+- Access the edit page for a comment                  GET /post/:record-id/comments/:record-id/edit
-- Submit a like for a post
+- Submit a like for a post                            POST /post/:record-id/like
-- Delete a like for a post
+- Delete a like for a post                            POST /post/:record-id/unlike
-- Access all the posts of a user
+- Access all the posts of a user                      GET /user/:record-id/posts
-- Submit a search on posts
+- Submit a search on posts                            POST /user/:record-id/posts/?=query

 [starter]: https://github.com/appacademy/practice-for-week-08-html-web-server-restful-endpoints